-Buying a Drill Press for Woodworking
+How to Choose the Best Drill Press for Woodworking

 What is a drill press?
 A drill press is powered by a motor that turns internal belts, which in turn turns a spindle and chuck that grip a drill bit.
 The spinning bit drills or bores a hole in wood, metal, and other materials.
 A drill press is another power tool that a lot of woodworkers don’t like to go without, even woodworkers who love using hand tools.
 I’m included in this group.
 And finding the best drill press can be a challenge.
 That’s why I’m here to help!

 In addition to drilling precise holes in wood and metal, I mostly use my drill press to bore waste out of large mortises.
 Not even a hollow chisel mortiser does a better job than my drill press at removing waste from large mortises.
-I then use chisels to square up the mortise walls.
-In my woodworking school a drill press is often used for making hand tools, especially for drilling precise holes in a hand saw handle for hand saw nuts.
+I then use wood chisels to square up the mortise walls.
+In my woodworking school a drill press is often used for making woodworking hand tools, especially for drilling precise holes in a hand saw handle for hand saw nuts.

 When shopping for a woodworking drill press, the title will include a size, for example: “JET® 16-1/2″ Floor Drill Press Model JDP-17MF“.
 The 16-1/2” measurement is referred to as the “swing”.
-The swing is found by measuring from the center of the chuck (where the drill bit is held) to the front of the big metal post (that holds the drill press up), multiplied by 2.
+The drill press swing is found by measuring from the center of the chuck (where the drill bit is held) to the front of the big metal post (that holds the drill press up), multiplied by 2.
 This tells you the largest diameter piece of wood that you can use and still drill a hole in the center.
 The distance between my chuck and post is 8-1/4″, so multiplying it by 2 = 16-1/2″.
 This gives me a lot of space.
 Benchtop drill press models usually run from 10-inches to 12-inches (occasionally up to 15-inches), which I find to be a little small for a lot of my projects.

 The quill stroke is the distance that the chuck and drill bit can travel downward when turning the handle all the way.
 In other words, it’s how far your spindle can move downward before it bottoms out.
 As a woodworker, you should eliminate any drill press from consideration that doesn’t have a quill stroke longer than 4-inches.
 A longer quill stroke allows you to bore your Forstner bit or auger bit down into a deep mortise.

-Look for a table that has a bed that tilts to at least a 45 degree angle, left and right.
+Look for a drill press table that has a bed that tilts to at least a 45 degree angle, left and right.
 Some tables tilt in all four directions for complex angles.
 A tilting table is helpful for boring angled mortises, and especially helpful if you ever decide to make Windsor chairs.

 Other features, like lasers, quick-adjust depth stops, and variable speed adjustment are nice, but not necessary, especially if you’re on a tight budget.
 Some models made larger tables for woodworkers (as opposed to small tables for machinists), but I wouldn’t spend extra on a large table, as most woodworkers add an auxiliary table anyway.
 And most of the woodworking drill presses will have enough different speeds for the different materials you plan to drill.
 Print this chart so you can know what speed to set your drill press to for different bits and woods.